Hala Sultan Tekke

-Hala Sultan Tekke complex is composed of a mosque, mausoleum, minaret, cemetery, and living quarters for men and women.
-The term tekke (convent) applies to a building designed specifically for gatherings of a Sufi brotherhood, or tariqa, and may have referred to an earlier feature of the location.
-The present-day complex lies on the shores of the Larnaca Salt Lake, an important site in prehistory.
+Hala Sultan Tekke complex is composed of a mosque, mausoleum, cemetery, and living quarters for men and women.
+The term tekke (lodge) applies to a building designed specifically for gatherings of a Sufi brotherhood, or tariqa, and may have referred to an earlier feature of the location.
+The present-day complex lies on the shores of the Larnaca Salt Lake, an important site in prehistory, and near an archaeological site dating to the Bronze Age.
 Hala Sultan Tekke is a listed Ancient Monument.